open-data-science/ultimate_posts/where_to_start/README.md

 # ODS #wheretostart recommendations

 There is now way to be taught to be data scientist, but you can learn how to become one yourself.
-There is no right way, but there is a way, which was adopted by a number of data scientists and it goes through online courses (MOOC).
-Following suggested order is not required, but might be helpful.
+There is no right way, but there is a way, which was adopted by a number of data scientists and it lies with online courses (MOOC).
+With this article we aim at anwering those common questions:

+1. Where to start with data science?
+2. How to become a data scientist?

+We are looking up at the awesome resource [Teach Yourself CS](https://teachyourselfcs.com) and aim at providing useful and actionable insights on how to learn skills and get knowledge to get onto data-driven way.

 Best resources to study Data Science /Machine Learning